 Useful for visualizing trade-off between the best score versus the time spent for construction heuristics (presuming that no other solver phases are configured).

 13.5.
 Statistic per dataset (graph and CSV)

 13.5.1.
 Enabling a problem statistic

 The benchmarker supports outputting problem statistics as graphs and CSV (comma separated values) files to the benchmarkDirectory.

-To configure graph and CSV output of a statistic, just add a problemStatisticType line:
+To configure one, add a problemStatisticType line: